hurrecon-model/HurreconR/cran-comments.md

-## Submission
+## Resubmission
-This is a new submission to CRAN.
+Example was updated to remove error.

 ## R CMD check results
 There were no ERRORS or WARNINGs.